BitCurator/bitcurator-access-redaction/EXAMPLES.md

 ## Downloading and Installing

-Download a bca-redtools source code release from GitHub.
+Download a bitcurator-access-redaction release from GitHub.
 (For this example, we’ll use the v0.4.2 release.
 You should use the latest release, which you can find at https://github.com/BitCurator/bitcurator-access-redaction/releases).
 You will see options to download either the .tar.gz or .zip versions of the release.